-David Adilman is a Principal Hydrogeologist based in Massachusetts focused on the characterization and remediation of soil and groundwater as well as the design and implementation of large-scale construction dewatering and landfill monitoring programs.
+David Adilman is a Principal Hydrogeologist based in in Massachusetts with more than 30 years of experience focused on the characterization and remediation of soil and groundwater.

-He has expertise in the field assessment of hydrogeologic systems, applied groundwater modeling, the fate and transport of contaminants in groundwater, bioremediation, data acquisition, and demonstration of natural attenuation remediation processes.
-He has been the project manager and lead hydrogeologist on numerous projects regulated under CERCLA.
-He also has designed, planned, supervised, and conducted field investigations for soil and groundwater impacts from chlorinated solvents, petroleum hydrocarbons, explosives, and perchlorates.
+Dave has expertise in the field assessment of hydrogeologic systems, applied groundwater modeling, the fate and transport of contaminants in groundwater, bioremediation, data acquisition, and demonstration of natural attenuation processes.
+He has been the project manager and lead hydrogeologist on numerous projects regulated under the CERCLA Superfund program.
+He has designed, planned, supervised, and conducted field investigations for soil and groundwater impacts from chlorinated solvents, metals, petroleum hydrocarbons, explosives, and perchlorate.

 David has applied groundwater investigation field methods in unconsolidated and bedrock formations and has broad experience in aquifer testing, drilling, borehole geophysics, and fracture flow assessment of bedrock systems.
 He has significant groundwater modeling experience for contaminant migration and fate and contaminant plume capture and remedial design.
 He has designed and operated extraction and injection-based groundwater remedial systems, including in situ bioremediation of chlorinated solvents.
 He also has experience in planning and design of dewatering systems for trenches, large excavations, and tunnels.
 He developed numerous three-dimensional groundwater flow models for the Central Artery highway project in downtown Boston, Massachusetts including successful dewatering designs for two separate 1,000-ft long, 100-ft deep excavations and a 60-ft deep tunnel.